I was finally a doctor. A real doctor. A doctor that could get himself a doctor loan!

 Did they forget that I was a doctor?
 I’m good for it, you know!

-Eventually, I was approved for the loan with 10% down.
+Eventually, I was approved for the loan with 10% down with a monthly payment the bank was confident I could afford.
 By the time we closed, I had enough cash saved up for the down payment.
-It was late fall and I wouldn’t be moving in ’til the following summer.
-Fortunately, I had no trouble lining up a tenant in the interim via a property manager, a process that was in the works before closing.
+It was late fall and I wouldn’t be moving in until the following summer.
+Fortunately, I had no trouble lining up a tenant in the interim via a property manager, a process that was in the works before I even closed on the place.

-After I moved to Gainesville, I had a sweet pad above a mixture of office, retail, and restaurants.
+After I moved to Gainesville, I was a homeowner with a sweet pad above a mixture of office, retail, and restaurants.
 There was a prime steak joint and a Hooters that was later upgraded to an excellent sushi restaurant.
 And I lived basically paycheck to paycheck for three years.

 My Experience with a Physician Construction Loan

-I did nothing but locum tenens work for nearly two years after finishing residency.
-Initially, I used the Gainesville condo as a home base, but I was eventually able to convince my wife to move our stuff out and rent the place out.
+I did nothing but locum tenens work for nearly the first two years after finishing residency.
+Initially, I used the Gainesville condo as a home base, but I was eventually able to convince my wife to move our belongings out and find a tenant to pay rent.

 As a homeless doctor, I knew we’d need a place to live when we were ready to settle down in one place.
 After all, we were expecting our first child in the latter stages of my full-time-locums years.